mnot/I-D/draft-nottingham-feed-menu.md

 Processors SHOULD follow redirects when requesting feed menu documents, subject to limits on loop, abuse, and similar error handling.

-Processors MUST ignore unrecognised members of menu and feed objects.
+Processors MUST ignore unrecognised members of menu and feed items.
 Likewise, they MUST ignore unrecognised objects in the menu object's items array.

 Processors SHOULD make menu object items available to users in the order they appear in the array.
 For example, a visual interface might make them available as a list.
 In some cases, however, they may be made available in another ordering (for example, a search interface).

-Processors SHOULD NOT display feed objects that do not have a link that they are able to follow -- for example, those using unsupported URI schemes.
+Processors SHOULD NOT display feed items that do not have a link that they are able to follow -- for example, those using unsupported URI schemes.
 In some cases, this may be difficult for implementations to conform to; for example, if feed links are dispatched to separate software.

 # IANA Considerations {#iana}